GNOME/gimp-help/README.md

   where the path name is preceded with "preview-".

-  The name of the HMTL draft file depends on its id (not on the name of the XML source file!) and is displayed when the file is created.
+  The name of the HTML draft file depends on its id (not on the name of the XML source file!) and is displayed when the file is created.